 Cortana responded immediately, "I am a Guardian spirit, protectors of these valiant men you see before you.
 We seek potential relations with your noble people, and we wish no blood to be shed for either side."

-The Marines, reading the translations through the program Cortana had sent to them with their helmet's visors, began to chuckle lightly, knowing too well that the AI was practically bullshitting the entire first phrase.
+The Marines, reading the translations through the program Cortana had sent to them with their helmet's visors, began to chuckle lightly.
+They knew too well that the AI was practically bullshitting the entire first phrase.
 The Master Chief remained silent as ever, interested to what she had to say.

 "We come in peace, Hodor.
 So please, calm your aggressions.
 No more fighting, for the benefit of both parties."